INTERNAL RULES OF PROCEDURES

 c) In the case of petitions, letters, endorsements and other communication, the source or the name of senders.

-As a general rule, reports shall be rendered by its Committee Chairman, unless he/she dissents with the majority or delegates the reporting to any member of the committee.
+Section 61.
+Committee Reports. - As a general rule, reports shall be rendered by its Committee Chairman, unless he/she dissents with the majority or delegates the reporting to any member of the committee.
 In her/his absence, the vice Chairman shall take his/her place.
 If neither of them is present, any Committee member concurring with the report and duly designated by the said committee shall render the report.

-If the reporting committee recommends a favorable action on the measure referred to it or if the reporting committee recommends the proposed measure for appropriate action by the Sanggunian, the Committee on Laws shall calendar it for Second Reading.
+If the reporting committee recommends a favorable action on the measure referred to it or if the reporting committee recommends the proposed measure for appropriate action by the Sanggunian, the Committee on Rules shall calendar it for Second Reading.
 If the reporting committee’s recommendation is for the Sanggunian not to take action and that recommendation has been adopted by the Body, the proposed measure remains shelved in the committee.
 If the recommendation is to “File Away”, the proposal will be filed in the archives of the Sanggunian.

 No member of a Committee shall oppose or object to the report of his/her committee unless he submits his dissenting opinion to the majority decision in writing.
 Otherwise, he shall be precluded to oppose it on the floor.

-Section 66.
+Section 63.
 Questions of Privilege, defined - Questions of privilege are those affecting the rights of the Sangguniang Panlalawigan as a Body, its safety, dignity and integrity of the proceeding and those affecting the rights, reputation and conduct of the Members in their capacity as such.
 It shall have precedence over all other questions.

-Section 67.
+Section 64.
 Privilege Speech.

 a) In aid of legislation, any member of the Board may deliver a privilege speech on any matter which concerns the general well-being, security and interest of the people.